acc1729/anethaathira/docs/bluemage.md

 ## Aberration IV

-You gain the ability to communicate telepathically.
+You gain the ability to communicate telepathically (120ft).

 ## Beast I